geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 - **Directional Markers**: Stone markers in the floor, written in Giant, indicating "Living Quarters," "Workshop," "Sacred Spaces," and "Research Areas"
 - **Natural Acoustics**: Sounds carry well here, making it easy to hear activity in connected areas
-- **Traffic Hub**: All major monastery areas can be reached from here
 - **Construction**: _[Combination - natural space enhanced with worked stone]_

 ---